bnema/SteamCMD_Watcher/README.md

 USER_PATH="/home/steam"
 LOG_PATH="/home/steam/server/Logs"
 RCON = "true"
-RCON_PASSWORD="PASSWORD" # If your game server use RCON enter the password here (you'll need to install mcrcon) SERVER_EXE_NAME="ConanSandboxServer-Win64-Test.exe" APP_ID="443030"
+RCON_PASSWORD="RcOnPaSsWorD_69"
-# Find your game server ID here : https://developer.valvesoftware.com/wiki/SteamCMD#Game_Servers
+APP_ID="443030" # Find your game server ID here : https://developer.valvesoftware.com/wiki/SteamCMD#Game_Servers

 # /!\ CHANGE THIS /!\ Create a variable for the path of steamcmd where the steamcmd.sh file is located
 STEAMCMD=$USER_PATH/.steam/steam/steamcmd/steamcmd.sh

-# /!\ CHANGE THIS /!\ Create a variable where the .exe server file is located
+# /!\ CHANGE THIS /!\ Create a variable of the full path of the server
 SERVER=$USER_PATH/server/conan/ConanSandbox/Binaries/Win64/ConanSandboxServer-Win64-Test.exe

+# /!\ CHANGE THIS /!\ Create a variable for the name of the server executable
+SERVER_EXE_NAME="ConanSandboxServer-Win64-Test.exe"
 ```

 Make the script executable